easycoder/easycoder-py/README.md

     script Test
     print `Hello, world!`
 ```
 The first line here is just a comment and has no effect on the running of the script.
 The second line gives the script a name, which is useful in debugging as it says which script was running.
 When run, the output is now

 ```
-EasyCoder version 5
+EasyCoder version 250101.1
-Compiled Test: 5 lines (4 tokens) in 0 ms
+Compiled Test: 3 lines (4 tokens) in 0 ms
 Run Test
-5-> Hello, world!
+3-> Hello, world!
 ```
-As you can guess from the above, the print command gives the line in the script it was called from.
+As you might guess from the above, the print command shows the line in the script it was called from.
 This is very useful in tracking down debugging print commands in large scripts.

 Here in the repository is a folder called `scripts` containing some sample scripts:

 `fizzbuzz.ecs` is a simple programming challenge often given at job interviews
-`tests.ecs` is a test program containing many of the EasyCoder features
+`tests.ecs` is a test program containing many of the **_EasyCoder_** features
-`benchmark.ecs` allows the performance of EasyCoder to be compared to other languages if a similar program is written for each one
+`benchmark.ecs` allows the performance of **_EasyCoder_** to be compared to other languages if a similar script is written for each one.

 ## Graphical programmming
 **_EasyCoder_** includes a graphical programming environment that is in the early stages of development.
 A couple of demo scripts are included in the `scripts` directory.
 To run them, first install the Python `kivy` graphics library if it's not already present on your system.
 This is done with `pip install kivy`.
 Then run your **_EasyCoder_** script using `easycoder {scriptname}.ecg`.